 Auction Sale Process

-Need help preparing for an auction sale?
-Find out about the procedures and timescales for selling your house or flat at public auction.
+Need help preparing for a property auction sale?
+Find out about the procedures and timescales for selling your house or flat at auction in the UK.

 When selling a property at auction, the total lead time from initial consultation with the auctioneer to completion of sale is around 8 weeks.
 That’s 4+ weeks in the run up to the auction and 3 to 4 weeks from auction day until completion.
 We’ve provided a timeline showing the procedure counting down to, and the period following auction, which can be useful as a checklist.
 The exact process and timescales will vary depending on the auctioneer.